Top national liberal arts colleges

 |International students (including dual citizens)||242|

-Our students come from 43 states, Washington D.C., the U.S. Virgin Islands, and 96 countries.
+- Our students come from 43 states, Washington D.C., the U.S. Virgin Islands, and more than 80 countries.

 Lake Forest professors regularly include undergraduates in their primary research and supervise independent research projects.